Quantum Error Correction for Beginners

+Each of the valid codestates for the 7-qubit code are stabilized by these operators.
+As the dimensionality of a 7-qubit system is $2^7$ and there are six stabilizers, the total dimension of this subspace defined by the stabilizer group is $2^{7-6} = 2$.
+The stabilizer set now defines an effective 2-dimensional subspace, and thus a single encoded qubit\footnote{In general, for an $n$ qubit system, the total dimensionality of the Hilbert space is $2^n$, if a stabilizer set is defined over this system containing $k$ multiplicativity independent generators, then the dimension of the subspace is $2^{n-k}$ and therefore the stabilizer set defines a subspace containing $n-k$ logical qubits.}.

-As the 7-qubit codeword states are specified by only six stabilizers, the code contains two basis states, which are the logical states.
-With a final operator, $K^7 = ZZZZZZZ=Z^{\otimes 7}$ fixing the state to one of the codewords, $K^7\ket{0}_L = \ket{0}_L$ and $K^7\ket{1}_L = -\ket{1}_L$.
-The 7-qubit code is defined as a $[[n,k,d]] = [[7,1,3]]$ quantum code, where $n=7$ physical qubits encode $k=1$ logical qubit with a distance between basis states $d=3$, correcting $t = (d-1)/2 = 1$ error.
-Notice that the stabilizer set separates into $X$ and $Z$ sectors which defines the code as a Calderbank-Shor-Steane (CSS) code.
-CSS codes are extreamly useful since they allow for straightforward logical gate operations to be applied directly to the encoded data [Section~\ref{sec:operations}] and are reasonably easy to derive from classical codes.
+The final operator fixes the encoded state to one of the two codewords.
+For the Steane code this operator is $\bar{Z} = ZZZZZZZ=Z^{\otimes 7}$, where $\bar{Z}\ket{0}_L = \ket{0}_L$ and $\bar{Z}\ket{1}_L = -\ket{1}_L$.
+Notice that these generators for the stabilizer set separate into elements consisting solely of $X$ or $Z$ operators.
+This defines the code as a Calderbank-Shor-Steane (CSS) code.
+CSS codes are useful since they allow for the straightforward application of several logical gate operations directly to the encoded data [Section~\ref{sec:operations}].

-Although the 7-qubit code is the most well known Stabilizer code, there are other stabilizer codes which encode multiple logical qubits and correct for more errors~\cite{G97+}.
-The downside to these lager codes is that they require more physical qubits and more complicated error correction circuits.
-Tables~\ref{tab:9qubit} and~\ref{tab:5qubit} shows the stabilizer structure of two other well known codes, the 9-qubit code~\cite{S95} which we have examined and the 5-qubit code~\cite{LMPZ96} which represents the smallest possible quantum code that corrects for a single error.
+Although the 7-qubit code is the most well-known stabilizer code, there are other stabilizer codes which encode multiple logical qubits and correct for more errors~\cite{G97+}.
+Despite these advantages, larger codes generally require more complicated error correction circuits.
+As the complexity of the error correction circuits increase, adapting such codes to physical computer architectures becomes more difficult.
+Tables~\ref{tab:9qubit} and~\ref{tab:5qubit} show the stabilizer structure of two other well-known codes.
+The 9-qubit code~\cite{S95} examined earlier, and the 5-qubit code~\cite{LMPZ96} which represents the smallest possible quantum code that corrects for a single error.

-\subsection{State Preparation}
+\subsection{State preparation}

 Using the stabilizer structure for QEC codes, the logical state preparation and error correcting procedure is straightforward.
-Recall that the codeword states are defined as $+1$ eigenstates of the stabilizer set.
-In order to prepare a logical state from some arbitrary input, we need to forcibly project qubits into eigenstates of these operators.
+Recall that valid codeword states are defined as simultaneous $+1$ eigenstates of each generator of the stabilizer group.
+In order to prepare a logical state from an arbitrary input, we need to project qubits into eigenstates of each of these operators.

 Consider the circuit shown in Fig.~\ref{fig:opmeas}.